vijay2181/mongodb-docker-with-ssl/README.md

 ## Steps

+Create

+* ca.pem
+* mongodb.pem

-Create ca.pem and mongodb.pem files from the below repo and place these two files in 'ssl' folder
+files from the below repo and place those two files in 'ssl' folder

 (for this step go to this [repo](https://github.com/vijay2181/mongodb-pem-files))